ueno-llc/react-native-starter/docs/FEATURES.md

 ### typescript

-TODO

-### mobx

-We use mobx to manage our state.
-Its awesome.
+We like Typescript.
+It takes a bit of time to get used to it, but it makes the app more solid, easier to read, it's very well embed with vscode for example, and it makes the build time faster.

 ### mobx-state-tree

-We use mobx to manage our state.
-Its awesome.
+We use mobx-state-tree to manage our state.
+It's awesome.
+It's the new version, it's more complicated, but it's awesome.

 ### lodash